pghalliday/semver-resolver/README.md

 1. Unfixed dependencies are queued for calculation
 1. Available versions are cached for dependencies that have not been cached yet
 1. Max satisfying versions are calculated for queued dependencies
-  1. If constraints can't be met due to a version of a dependency fixed in an earlier pass then the version of the conflicting dependency will be backtracked, dropped from the current state of the calculation and requeued for calculation
+  1. If constraints can't be met due to a version of a dependency fixed in an earlier pass then the version of the conflicting dependency will be backtracked to the next earlier version (by adding a new constraint), dropped from the current state of the calculation and requeued for calculation
   1. Any dependencies of a requeued calculation will also be dropped and requeued
 1. Calculated versions are then added to to a queue to update the state with their dependencies
 1. Dependencies are cached for the calculated versions that have not yet been cached